 It’s Monday morning, and you’re about to start your first in situ hybridization (ISH).
 You glanced at the protocol on Friday, and it seemed pretty easy.
 You just do a lot of washes and incubations, right?

-ISH can be a nightmare.
+There are lots of ways ISH can go wrong.
 If you’re not well prepared, you’ll most likely be tearing your hair out by lunchtime.
-Allow me to talk you through some key points so that you don’t end up traumatised.
+Allow me to talk you through some key points so that you don’t end up traumatized.

 If you’re working on a non-model species, you might need to find a protocol for something as similar as possible.

 You should consider whether performing ISH is better on sections of tissue or the whole-mount ISH (WMISH).
 This will very much depend on your sample.

 For example, if you’re working on the ovaries of a zebrafish, you probably need sections.
 If you’re working on tiny sponge larvae, you might be able to just do ISH on the whole damn thing (no sectioning required!)